 Are you efficiently using all the space available in your warehouse?
 It may surprise you, but the footprint of your facility also impacts your overall carbon footprint.
 If you think about not only the necessary materials and impact on the local environment a larger facility has but the utility spend and costs associated with a larger location, you start to see the full picture of what that extra space will cost you.

 To combat this issue, you can strategically utilize your current warehouse space.
-This means using storage equipment like the following:
+This means efficiently planning the location of all your storage equipment.

 All of this equipment helps you maximize your current space.
 Pallet racks and shelving can efficiently manage large storage spaces, and mezzanines open up your vertical space for all kinds of applications.
 Whether it’s storage or workspace, a detailed plan using equipment like mezzanines and shelving can quickly optimize your warehouse and reduce your overall impact on the environment.

 Use More Sustainable Packaging and Packing Materials